About

 require "llm"

-llm = LLM.openai(ENV["KEY"])
+llm = LLM.openai(key: ENV["KEY"])

-schema = llm.schema.object({answer: llm.schema.integer.required})
+schema = llm.schema.object(answer: llm.schema.integer.required)

-bot = LLM::Chat.new(llm, schema:)
+bot = LLM::Bot.new(llm, schema:)

 bot.messages.find(&:assistant?).content! # => {probability: 1}